kwkoo/openshift-smartcheck-pipeline/README.md

 You need to have the `oc` binary before running the install.
 You will also need to have run the `oc login` command to log into the OpenShift API.

 Edit the `Makefile` and set the variables to the necessary values.
+At a minimum, you will need to set the `SMARTCHECK_URL`, `SMARTCHECK_USER`, and `SMARTCHECK_PASSWORD` variables.

+If you are deploying this to RHPDS and are running this on the bastion, the rest of the variables should be set automatically.
+The variables should also be set automatically if you are deploying this to minishift.
+If you are deploying this on some other setup, you may need to manually set the `ROUTING_SUFFIX` to the appropriate value.

 Once you're ready, start the install by running `make`.
+You'll get a chance to verify the variable values before proceeding with the actual install.

 After the installation is done, 2 projects should be created - `development` and `production`.